 Detailed below are opportunities to end or significantly reduce the use of animals for the toxicity assessment of substances in the context of regulatory toxicity requirements.
-Also described are areas in which greater support is required to develop innovative methods that are relevant for the assessment of human health endpoints.
+Also described are areas in which greater support is required to develop innovative methods that are relevant for the assessment of human health and environmental endpoints.

-Please note that where tests are required for regulatory purposes, the OECD website (www.OECD.org) should be consulted for the most recent versions of test guidelines and guidance documents.
+Please note that where tests are required for regulatory purposes, the direct sources (such as the websites of the OECD, ICH, and EPA) should be consulted for the most recent versions of test guidelines and guidance documents.